 ‘Food Matters’ features interviews with leading health experts who reveal the best natural healing choices you can make for you and your family’s health.
-In the film you’ll discover what works, what doesn’t and what’s potentially killing you when it comes to your health.
+In the film, you discover what works, what doesn’t, and what’s potentially killing you.

-The film takes us through how cooked food creates a reaction in our bodies.
-In essence, our bodies attack it.
-How do we prevent this from happening?
-By eating more than 51% of our meal in the raw form, this process never has a chance to start.
+The film walks you through how cooked food creates a reaction in your body.
+In essence, your body attacks it.
+How do you prevent this from happening?
+By eating more than 51% of your meals in the raw form, so the reaction never has a chance to develop.

-Dr Ian Brighthope, MD – Nutrition & Environmental Medicine Specialist, offers a realistic view on the damage we do with our food choices.
-He speaks about the scenario of just a single day of eating processed, sugar filled foods.
-There’s that next day, when you try and make up for it by eating healthy, but:
+Dr. Ian Brighthope, MD, Nutrition & Environmental Medicine Specialist, offers a realistic view of the damage done with America’s food choices.
+He speaks about the scenario of just a single day of eating processed, sugar-filled foods.
+There’s the next day when you try and make up for it by eating healthy…

 “I never, ever correct the deficiency that occurred from the day before.
 There is always going to be a residual problem, somewhere.
 So, you can not punish yourselves without having to pay for it, sooner or later.”

 Paying for it sooner or later is a concept most of us can relate.
 I’ve lived a super-healthy diet and then decided to binge-eat pizza after a successful triathlon and felt like I was dying the next day, and my body punched me in the gut.